 In 2012, the Board reviewed and adopted the current occupational analysis and examination validation reports for the practice of Hearing Aid Dispensing.
-[Attachments]
+[Attachment: Occupational Analysis and Examination Validation Study for Hearing Aid Dispensers 2012]

 5. List the status of all national associations to which the board belongs.